How often you should clean hardwood floors — and the right way to do it

 Routine cleaning

-In high-traffic areas, like the dining room and kitchen, you should sweep daily if possible and mop once or twice a week.
+In high-traffic areas, like the dining room and kitchen, you should sweep daily if possible and mop your hardwood floors once or twice a week.
 Mop less-trafficked areas once a month or once a season.

-Mopping technique Remember: Water is wood's worst enemy (even on sealed floors!), so use a damp mop rather than a soaking wet one.
+Remember: Water is wood's worst enemy (even on sealed floors!), so use a damp mop rather than a soaking wet one.

 Dip the mop into the bucket of prepared cleaning solution, wring it out completely, mop in the direction of the wood grain and repeat.
 When the water gets dirty, empty the bucket, mix a new batch of cleaning solution and continue mopping.